 When the January 2010 earthquake struck Haiti, among the many homes and buildings destroyed was the country’s public nursing school in Port-au-Prince.
 The collapse took the lives of nearly 100 nurses, compounding the country’s already existing nursing shortage.

-In keeping with the vision for the program, at the end of their training, these newly certified nurse practitioners will return to Regis College to teach the next class of students.
+In keeping with the vision for the program, these newly certified nurse practitioners will return to Regis College after their training to teach the next class of students.

 "I’ve learned so many things," said 43-year-old Mirmonde Amazan.
 "How hospitals work.
 How training works.
 How supervision works."
 She said the level of supervision that nursing students have in the United States has convinced her that she must spend more time with students in a clinical setting.

 Sheila Davis, global nursing coordinator for Partners In Health, says the degree program is designed to equip nursing teachers with a new level of critical thinking skills, the ability to problem-solve, and some of the fundamental of principles of nursing research.